Carpetfizz/Selenium-Examples/README.md

 ###Using `ts_login` in other test scripts

-Ensure that `ts_login.py` is in your `PythonXY/Libs` folder.
+Ensure that `ts_login.py` and `ts_register.py` is in your `PythonXY/Libs` folder.
 In your new test script, have these imports, along with any existing ones.

-    import unittest
+In your constructor, or setup, add the following code in the event that you want to login.

+    self.driver=ts_login.getOrCreateWebDriver()

+Example:

+	#someTest.py
-    from webdriverplus import WebDriver
+	import stuff
 	import ts_login

-In your `setUp()`, add the following line, if you want to reuse the browser for another outer level test.

-    self.driver=WebDriver('firefox',reuse_browser=True)
+	class myTest(unittest.TestCase):
+		def setUp():
+			self.driver=ts_login.getOrCreateWebDriver()